sjeandeaux/todo/README.md

 make it-test
 ```

-The integration tests are considerated as non [short test](https://golang.org/pkg/testing/#hdr-Skipping).
+The integration tests are not considered as [short test](https://golang.org/pkg/testing/#hdr-Skipping).

 ### Client